7 registered (PMGNT, 6 invisible),

 “Then you will decide,” he says.
 “The history of the world.”

-Something like true historians do not write history because they are concerned about judgment day, their reader is live flesh.
+To handle his debates I realize I'm so conservative I'm liberal, so able to handle him, him convincing me so liberal I'm conservative … something like true historians do not write history because they are concerned about judgment day, their reader is live flesh.
 The professor suggests war films in order to score the brevity of his subject matters, but those films don't work on soldiers; instead he or she witnesses a war reenactment, sitting for hours noticing sets, characters, actors from other productions, and styles of directing.
 I can't decide if the impossibility of 'film magic' occurring means the soldier would make a good director or a fraught one, already aware of the limits of film.

 “The Europeans were being born, learning the sounds “Mom” and “Dad” in a certain language, with a certain accent, inflecting a certain culture and history,” I begin.
 “Then growing up to discover that it was all arbitrary compared to their being live flesh on land round instead of flat, surrounded by galaxies ...”